kmack3990/kmack3990/README.md

 ### Interests

 * :computer: I want to continue to work in the Denver, CO or remotely.
-* 🔭 Currently, I am working with CPD at the City of Denver.
+* 🔭 Currently, I am really enjoying my work with CPD at the City of Denver.
 * 🧠 I am always trying to learn everything data science/analytics.
 * :sunrise_over_mountains:	 I love to be outside with friends and family hiking, biking, or skiing.